Charging stations: what's the current state of deployment?

 Charging stations in France: where do we stand?

-In France, the boom in electric vehicles is palpable, and is reflected in the growing number of charging stations available.
+In France, the boom in electric vehicles is palpable, and this is reflected in the growing number of charging points available.

-On April 30, 2023, France counted 99,404 charging points accessible to the general public for around 1.2 million electric or plug-in hybrid vehicless, marking a 66% increase in one year.
-Currently, there are 148 charging points for every 100,000 inhabitants.
-Avere-France also reports the installation and connection of 17,000 charging points connected to the public grid..
+As of 30 April 2023, France had 99,404 charging points accessible to the general public for around 1.2 million electric or plug-in hybrid vehicless, marking an increase of 66 % in one year.
+There are currently 148 charge points for every 100,000 inhabitants.
+Avere-France also reports on the installation and operation of the connection of 17,000 recharging points to the public distribution network.

-France now surpasses Germany in terms of charging points, ranking 2ᵉ in the European Union after the Netherlands.
-The validation of the European AFIR regulation opens up new prospects for recharging, with targets largely met in France.
+France now surpasses Germany in terms of recharging points, ranking 2ᵉ in the European Union after the Netherlands.
+The validation of the European AFIR regulation opens up new prospects for recharging, with targets largely achieved in France.

 • 1.3 kW per electric vehicle (compared with 4 kW per vehicle in France),

-• fast-charging stations every 60 km along the Trans-European Transport Network (TEN-T) by 2025 (which our freeways have been able to do since summer 2023).
+• fast-charging stations every 60 km along the Trans-European Transport Network (TEN-T) by 2025 (which has been possible on our motorways since summer 2023).

-Progress is indeed encouraging.
+Progress has been encouraging.
 However, there is still some way to go to meet the growing needs of clean vehicle drivers.

-Reaching the threshold of 100,000 charging points accessible to the general public since May 5, 2023we can see that the electric mobility ecosystem is proving dynamic.
-According to Avere France, since January 2023, over 17,000 charging points have been integrated into the public distribution network, representing ⅔ of last year's installations.
+Reaching the 100,000 recharging points accessible to the general public from 5 May 2023We can see that the electric mobility ecosystem is proving dynamic.
+According to Avere France, since January 2023, more than 17,000 charging points have been integrated into the public distribution network, representing ⅔ of last year's installations.

-Despite this 2020 target, the achievement of this milestone confirms the strength of deployment, even outstripping the forecast growth in the electric vehicle fleet up to 2035.
-It also underlines the importance of optimizing user satisfaction and integrating new uses for greener mobility.
-Indeed, in 2020, the French Government set this target (now a necessity) for the end of 2021 to stimulate momentum and encourage all players to move over to the green side of the force.
-And this incentive worked: in contrast to the annual average of 4,000 charging points, over 20,000 installations took place in 2021, testifying to the commitment of all players.
+Despite this 2020 target, the achievement of this milestone confirms the vigour of deployment, even outstripping the forecast growth in the electric vehicle fleet up to 2035.
+It also underlines the importance of optimising user satisfaction and integrating new uses for greener mobility.
+In fact, in 2020, the French government set this target (which had become a necessity) for the end of 2021 in order to stimulate momentum and encourage all players to move over to the green side of the force.
+And this incentive has worked: in contrast to the annual average of 4,000 charging points, more than 20,000 were installed in 2021, testifying to the commitment of all the players.

 With this in mind, it is essential to adapt charging power to the location and needs of users.
 Growth is particularly marked for very high-power charging points.
-These have now exceeded 270% in one year, reaching almost 7,000 charging points of 150 kW (and more), crucial along expressways and freeways for long journeys.
+These have now passed the 270 % mark in one year, reaching almost 7,000 charging points of 150 kW (and more), crucial along expressways and motorways for long journeys.

-In short, by October 31, 2023, more than 111,209 charging points were open to the publicThis represents an increase of over 47% and an average availability rate of 83%.
+In short, by 31 October 2023, more than 111,209 recharging points open to the publicThis represents an increase of more than 47% and an average availability rate of 83%.

-Despite the deployment of recharging solutions across the country, the number of charging stations remains insufficient for motorists, and the lack of a strategy for installing them across the country continues to persist, depending on the region.
+Despite the deployment of recharging solutions across the country, the number of charging points remains insufficient for motorists, and the lack of a strategy for installing them across the country continues to vary from region to region.
 What's more, 39% of them suffer regular breakdowns.

-As a result, here's the breakdown of charging stations by region (data updated to October 31, 2023).
+As a result, here is the breakdown of charging points by region (data updated to 31 October 2023).

 Hauts-de-France